 Nekomonogatari (Black)note Tsubasa Family (adapted as a four-episode special)

-Season 2 (adapted as a two-cour seriesnote with the exception of Hanamonogatari, which will be adapted as a television special like Nekomonogatari (Black))
+Season 2 (adapted as a two-cour seriesnote with the exception of Hanamonogatari, which was adapted as a television special like Nekomonogatari (Black))

 Nekomonogatari (White)note Tsubasa Tiger